 - 1/2 cup olive oil

-1 Remove chops from refrigerator and sprinkle on all sides with Kosher salt.
+1 Sprinkle lamb chops with salt, let sit at room temp: Remove chops from refrigerator and sprinkle on all sides with Kosher salt.
 Let sit at room temperature for a half hour (for small chops) to an hour (for large chops) to come to room temp.

-3 Heat olive oil in a large cast iron pan on medium high heat.
+3 Sear the chops on both sides: Heat olive oil in a large cast iron pan on medium high heat.
 Sprinkle the black pepper on both meaty sides of the chops.
 When the pan is hot, place the chops meat-side down in the pan.
 Leave space between the chops, do not crowd the pan.

 Serve drizzled with mint chimichurri sauce.